thunlp/UltraChat/README.md

 To reconstruct UltraLM, please download LLaMA-13B and our Delta weights.
 Then, run the script in `/UltraLM/recover.sh`.

+After obtaining the recoverd model, replace model path in `/UltraLM/chat_cli.sh` with you path and run to start chatting!

-*Note: Different hyper-parameters or system prompts will affect the outputs.*
+*Note: Different hyper-parameters or system prompts will affect the outputs.
+You can refer to details in `/UltraLM/inference_cli.py` for our default setting.*

 <details><summary> <b> Examples of UltraLM </b> </summary>
 <p>